Dasharo/docs/docs/variants/pc_engines/bios-lock.md

 - Power off the platform
 - Bridge pins 1 and 2 on header J2 (apu2) / J3 (apu3,4,6)

-The firmware is now write-protected.
+The firmware is now write protected.
 Protection is guaranteed as long as the jumper is set.

 ## Disabling BIOS Write Protection